logscape/javaapp/README.md

 # JavaApp-1.0

 Monitor Java based applications such as Tomcat, JBoss, ActiveMQ via jmx.
-Provides charts and alerts on Heap Memory allocation,GC Activity and log4j logs
+Provides charts and alerts on Heap Memory allocation,GC Activity and log4j logs.
+Provides extensive monitoring and logging for PROD and devops environments

 # Downloads